MoonlightCapital/MoonlightBot-docs/start-up/setting-up-reaction-roles.md

 ## Creating a group

 A group is a collection of emoji to role pairs and settings.
 Groups are independent for each other.
-After setting the appropriate pairs, you can apply the group to messages so users can start interacting with the bot and gain roles.
+After setting the appropriate pairs, you can apply the group to messages so members can use the reactions to manage their roles.

 To create a group, use this command: